Lawless Alan: ARCA

-On January 5th, 2025, it was announced that Alan would drive the No. 20 Toyota full-time for Venturini Motorsports.
+On January 5, 2025, it was announced that Alan would drive the No. 20 Toyota full-time for Venturini Motorsports.
 On April 26, Alan would earn his first career ARCA victory, winning at Talladega.
-Alan competed in 16 races for Venturini before departing, finishing with one win, ten Top 5s and ten Top 10s.
+Alan competed in 16 races for Venturini before departing, finishing with one win, ten top-fives and ten top-tens.
 Despite missing the final four races, Alan finished fifth in the point standings.

 NASCAR Craftsman Truck Series

 Alan joined Reaume Brothers Racing to make his Truck Series debut in their No. 34 truck at the Daytona Road Course in 2021.
 Reaume Brothers Racing signed Alan for an additional three races at Nashville, Pocono, and Watkins Glen during the 2021 Truck schedule.
 He also joined Niece Motorsports for four races.